 Amendment.
 Google may only change the Data Processing Amendment

-where such change is required to comply with applicable law, applicable
+where such change is required to comply with applicable law, is expressly

 - (i) is commercially reasonable;

-- (ii) does not result in a degradation of the overall security of the Services;
+- (ii) does not result in a material reduction of the security of the Services;

 - (iii) does not expand the scope of or remove any restrictions on Google's processing of 'Customer Personal Data', as described in the 'Scope of processing' section of the Data Processing Amendment; and